 The goals of this course are accomplished through a series of focused lectures complemented by clinical correlation sessions presented by the clinical faculty.
 In addition, this course includes a major commitment to teaching fundamentals through multiple small group sessions where students learn through problem solving, clinical case studies and through discussion and presentation of the medical literature.

-Block IV - Functional Systems (10 weeks)
+Functional Systems (10 weeks)

 An introduction to the study of cellular function.
 The course begins with the study of general membrane and cellular physiological principles, including diffusion and membrane permeability, osmotic pressure and cell volume changes, electrochemical equilibrium including the Nernst equation and Donnan equilibrium, the origin of resting membrane potentials, active and passive transport processes and epithelial transport.
 Study then focuses on action potential generation and propagation in excitable tissue like neurons and muscle cells, the structural and functional properties of skeletal muscle including its mechanical properties and excitation-contraction coupling and the pathophysiology of nerve and muscle.